 Bud drop is a frequent complaint.
 To some extent, this is natural for all camellias (many set more buds than they can open), but it also may be caused by overwatering, summer drought, or sudden freezes.
 For more information on issues to avoid when tending camellias, check out The Biggest Mistakes To Avoid When Growing Camellias.

 Prune after blooming has ended.
 Remove dead or weak wood; thin out growth when it is so dense that flowers have no room to open properly.
 Shorten lower branches to encourage upright growth; cut back top growth to make lanky shrubs bushier.
 When pruning, cut just above a scar that marks the end of the previous year's growth (often a slightly thickened, somewhat rough area where bark texture and color change slightly).
 Making your cuts just above this point usually forces three or four dominant buds into growth.

 Camellias in Containers

 Camellias are outstanding container plants whether you grow them outdoors on a terrace or indoors in a cool greenhouse.
-As a general rule, plant gallon-size camellias in 12- to 14-in.-diameter containers, 5-gallon ones in 16- to 18-in. containers.
+As a general rule, plant gallon-size camellias in 12- to 14-inch-diameter containers, and 5-gallon ones in 16- to 18-inch containers.
 Fill the container with a potting mix containing 50 percent or more organic material.
 Make sure the container has a generous drainage hole.
-For more information, check out 10 Things All Camellia Enthusiasts Need To Know.
+For more information, check out 15 Things All Camellia Enthusiasts Need To Know.